Oculesics: Some oculesic findings from around the world

-As previously discussed, the effect that eye movement has on human behavior has been widely studied.
+The effect that eye movement has on human behavior has been widely studied.
 In some cultures, however, this study actually allows for insights into individuals whose only way of communication is by nonverbal means.
 Studies show that eye behavior shows special patterns in psychiatric patients, autistic children, and persons from diverse cultures.
 In some countries, doctors use the study of oculesics to test stimulation among patients and interest levels in children who are not as expressive verbally.
 While lack of eye contact in many cultures can signal either disinterest or respect, depending on the culture of the individual, it may be an insight into a patient's brain functions at the time of observation.

 Latin American culture vs. Anglo Saxon culture

 There are several differences between Anglo Saxon culture and Latino/Latin American cultures, both in the way the two groups interact with each other as well as the way they interact with members of other cultural groups.
 Besides the obvious language differences, nonverbal communication is the most noticeable difference between the two groups.
 Specifically, within nonverbal communication, eye contact and eye behavior can actually help one differentiate between the cultural backgrounds of two individuals by looking at nothing but their eyes.

 Sociologists have found that Anglo-Saxons tend to look steadily and intently into the eyes of the person to whom they are speaking.
 Latinos will look into the eyes of the person to whom they are speaking, but only in a fleeting way.
-Latinos tend to look into the other person's eyes, and then immediately their eyes to wander when speaking.
+Latinos tend to look into the other person's eyes, and then immediately their eyes tend to wander when speaking.
 In traditional Anglo-Saxon culture, averting the eyes in such a way usually portrays a lack of confidence, certainty, or truthfulness.
 In the Latino culture, direct or prolonged eye contact can also indicate that you are challenging the individual with whom you are speaking, or that you have a romantic interest in the person.